madcodemonkey/CsvConverter/docs/Converters/Custom/Converters-custom.md

 }
 ```
 Notes
 - CanRead:  Here is where you indicate if you can convert a string into the specified type.
-This is mainly used when reading CSV files.
+This is used when reading CSV files.
 - CanWrite:  Here is where you indicate if you can convert type into a string.
-This is mainly used when wtiting CSV files.
+This is used when wtiting CSV files.
 - GetReadData:  Given a string, convert it to the specified type.
 Note how the method is just removing a % sign and then using a default decimal converter to convert the string to a decimal type.
 Once convertered, the number is divided by 100.
 - GetWriteData:  Given a type (decimal in this case), convert it to a string with a % sign.
 - Initialize: Here is where you double check that your converter is being used with the proper attribute and throw an exception if necessary.
-Also note that I'm manipulating the attribute and adding formatting to it if the user did specify any.
+Also note that I'm manipulating the attribute and adding formatting to it if the user did not specify any.
 Finally, I create a decimal converter using the Default Factory and Initialize it with my manipulated attribute.

 ## Usage